 What Is Market Capitalization?

 Market capitalization is simply the number of outstanding stock shares a company has issued times its current market price.
 So, for example, if a company has issued one million shares of stock and its share price is $50, the company has a market capitalization of $50 million.
-Shopify currently has about 126.2 million shares outstanding, so 126.2 million times the closing share price of $1,495.34 on Nov.
-3 equals about $191.84 billion.
+Shopify currently has about 126 million shares outstanding, so 126 million times the closing share price of $656.88 on Feb.
+18 equals $82.74 billion — down from $191.84 billion in early November 2021.

 Market cap does have its drawbacks as an evaluation method, however.
 For starters, market cap changes frequently, and it’s closely tied to the company’s current share price.
 It doesn’t take into account any of the direct financial metrics of the company, such as earnings per share, growth rate or book value.

 By way of comparison, the price/earnings ratio, which is another popular valuation method, is also closely tied to a company’s market share price.
 The P/E ratio also relies heavily on a company’s earnings, which some investors feel is a more important determinant of a company’s valuation.
-Shopify’s P/E ratio is 57.01.
+Shopify’s P/E ratio is 28.84, down from 57.01 in early November 2021.

 Shopify Market Cap